mcbrunette33/java-fundamentals/README.md

 - created class for restaurant/ reviews
 - updated stars inside the review as well
 - roger helped me finish the project with updating the stars
+## Lab 07

+- Start : 1pm
+- finish : 5:24 pm
+- roger helped me with my modularization
+- created class for shop/ theater/ and a business class as a parent to other classes
 ### Notes

 - pair programed with Roger Reyes.
 He helped me a lot.
 He would be a perfect TA